Alpharetta Homes for Sale - Alpharetta Real Estate

 Why Buy a Home in Alpharetta?

 Metro Atlanta is a very large area with a number of sought after locations for you to consider when buying your home.
-The factors used to determine where anyone decides to live obviously very from person to person and family to family.
+The factors used to determine where anyone decides to live obviously vary from person to person and family to family.
 Here are some reasons you should consider looking at homes for sale in Alpharetta for your next home.

-Location: Alpharetta is about 25-30 miles from Downtown Atlanta and most people we work with say that moving farther away would make for a commute to the Midtown area too far.
+Location: Alpharetta is about 25-30 miles from Downtown Atlanta and most people we work with say that moving further away would make for a commute to the Midtown area too far.
 So, Alpharetta falls within the area most find to be a reasonable commute to all of the major work areas in Atlanta.

-Lifestyle: Alpharetta affords homeowners a complete city experience without the prices associated with intown living.
+Lifestyle: Alpharetta affords homeowners a complete city experience without the prices associated with Intown living.
 There is exceptional dining in numerous areas, the newest and best concert venue is in Alpharetta at the Verizon Wireless Amphitheater and shopping is already fantastic, but with Avalon opening in 2014, the shopping available will be second to none compared to anywhere else in Atlanta.

-Value: When you compare the size of house and land available in the homes for sale in Alpharetta to those that have comparable lifestyles, the homes in Alpharetta will comparable favorably to what you will find for the same price in areas such as East Cobb, Sandy Springs, Buckhead, Dunwoody or Decatur.
+Value: When you compare the size of house and land available in the homes for sale in Alpharetta to those that have comparable lifestyles, the homes in Alpharetta will compare favorably to what you will find for the same price in areas such as East Cobb, Sandy Springs, Buckhead, Dunwoody or Decatur.

 Schools: Alpharetta is part of the Fulton County school system which does not include schools in the city of Atlanta, but does include all of the other areas in Fulton County.
 The schools in Alpharetta are very sought after because of their high test scores, high college entrance and college graduation levels.
 Homes for sale in Alpharetta withstood the recent downturn in the overall real estate market very well.